crukci-bioinformatics/mga2/README.md

 Details about each genome are provided in a genome metadata file.
 This is a CSV file containing 3 columns: `genome`, `species` and `synonyms`.
-If not specified using the `--genome-details` command line option or setting the `genomeDetails` parameter in a config file, an empty file named `genomes.csv` in the MGA installation `resources` directory will be used.
+If not specified using the `--genomeDetails` command line option or setting the `genomeDetails` parameter in a config file, an empty file named `genomes.csv` in the MGA installation `resources` directory will be used.
 It is recommended to create a `genomes.csv` file for the set of bowtie indexes used as this will enable MGA to